LSM – Innovative, early childhood education and childcare

-LSM schools are based upon providing a comprehensive, educational approach to childcare that covers all areas of early development.
-Our programs are unique and different from play-based care at common daycares and Kindergarten programs.
+LSM centres are based upon providing a comprehensive approach to childcare that covers all areas of early childhood development.
+Our programs are unique and different from play-based care at common daycares and other childcare programs.

 We believe that the first six years of life are truly the miracle years.
 Early interactions don’t just create context—they directly affect the way our brain develops.
 This makes it critical to provide children with a quality learning environment during these essential years.
 This simple but profound truth inspires LSM faculty with dedication to furthering the self-creating process of the child.